trevorhuang1/csp_blog/_posts/2023-12-15-UndecidedProblems_IPYNB_2_.md

 Which of the following options best summarizes the Halting Problem?

 **A.** The Halting Problem is a decision problem in computability theory that seeks to determine whether a given algorithm will halt or run indefinitely for all possible inputs.
-It's A

 **B.** The Halting Problem is a sorting algorithm designed to arrange elements in ascending order.

 **C.** The Halting Problem is a protocol used to secure communications over the internet.

 **D.** The Halting Problem is a theorem in number theory that deals with prime numbers.

+A because the halting problem has an issue with proof by contradiction

 <details>
   <summary>Solution</summary>